The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:back} provides the necessary background on agentic AI systems and the technical foundations relevant to our work.
 Section~\ref{sec:setup} details the methodology adopted for our analysis, including the threat modeling process and the rationale behind key design decisions.
-Section~\ref{sec:evaluation} presents our experimental findings and discusses the observed vulnerabilities, while Section~\ref{sec:LLM-sens} shows a comprehensive analysis of the sensitivity of each model as malicious prompt changes.
-Section~\ref{sec:ethic} addresses the broader ethical implications of this research, particularly the real-world risks associated with the discovered vulnerabilities.
+Section~\ref{sec:evaluation} presents our experimental findings and discusses the observed vulnerabilities, while Section~\ref{sec:LLM-sens} provides a comprehensive analysis of the sensitivity of each model as malicious prompts change.
+Section~\ref{sec:ethic} addresses the impact of this research with a focus on the real-world risks associated with the discovered vulnerabilities.
 In Section~\ref{sec:related} we review related work and contextualize our contributions within the existing literature.
-Finally, we draw our conclusions in Section~\ref{sec:concl}.
+Finally, we draw conclusions in Section~\ref{sec:concl}.